gmazoyer/looking-glass/docs/configuration.md

 $config['routers']['router1']['type'] = 'juniper';
 ```
 The router type can be Juniper, Cisco (IOS or IOS-XR), Extreme (NetIron), Quagga,
-BIRD, OpenBGPd or Vyatta/VyOS/EdgeOS.
+BIRD, OpenBGPd, Vyatta/VyOS/EdgeOS, or FRRouting.
 You can take a look at the specific
 documentation for your router.
 Possible values are: